Do Swans Kill Themselves?

 Do Black Swans Kill Themselves?

 Like most other swans, black swans mate for life with about 6% divorce rates making them an example of monogamous relationships.
-However, the black swans occasionally mate in colonies even though we all know that they are mostly territorial and remain in solitary pairs during mating.
+Forming enduring pair bonds that often span many years, both male and female black swans engage in committed relationships.

 Moreover, black swan cygnets may kill themselves when they lose their parents.
 This happens by either drowning or starving due to lack of food or not wanting to take food altogether.